openrails/openrails/Source/Documentation/Manual/operation.rst

 In case the coupled train is a player train or an AI train:

-- if there is at least one reverse point further in the path of the coupling train, the coupling train couples with the coupled train; at that point there are two possibilities:
+- if there is at least one reverse point under the coupled train or further in the same track section, the coupling train couples with the coupled train; at that point there are two possibilities:

     1. The trainset coupling to the coupled train is a wagon: in this case the coupling train leaves to the coupled train all the cars between its